apache/wookie/widgets/templates/readme.txt

   * cd [WOOKIE_HOME]/widgets/templates/widgets
   * ant generate-all-widgets -Dwidget.include=helloWorld
   * take a look at your new widget in your local instance of Wookie

+Note while this example creates the widget in the source tree of Wookie you should not develop your widgets here under normal circumstances.
+Instead you should define your own directory for widgets within your own project directory, see Advanced Topics, below

 **** What did we just do?